THE ATLANTIC TARPON FISH LIFE IN NICARAGUA

 Atlantic Tarpon Lifespan

-The fact that this fish is not acceptable for human consumption makes up most of the studies on this fish about preservation.
+The fact that the Silver King Tarpon is not acceptable for human consumption makes up most of the studies on this fish about preservation.
 Such studies have resulted in interesting data that help us better know the fish.

 For example, it lays its eggs at high sea level so that during hatching the larvae can go near estuaries and mangrove swamps where they can be in areas without oxygen.
 That way, they can feel safe from predators and can develop up to 3 or 4 years of age, which is the time when they begin eating other fish, crabs, shrimp, and worms.

-When the fish reaches the age of 8, it’s considered to be in its adult phase and ready to undergo great The medium temperature for this fish is around 23.8 degrees Celsius 75 Fahrenheit.
+When the Atlantic Tarpon reaches the age of 8, it’s considered to be in its adult phase and ready to undergo great The medium temperature for this fish is around 23.8 degrees Celsius 75 Fahrenheit.
 The fish avoid areas where water is cooler and tend to go near the coast.

 It is hard to know because when this happens, there are hardly any larvae left neither on the mating location nor near it others say their migrations seemingly are only limited by water temperature because Atlantic Tarpons prefer water temperatures of 72 to 82 °F; below 60 °F they become inactive, and temperatures under 40 °F can be lethal.
 However, scientists and experts do not fully agree with this hypothesis.

-Because of this, it is still considered a mystery, but Atlantic Tarpon spawns in the deep sea.
+Because of this, it is still considered a mystery, but the Silver King Tarpon spawns in the deep sea.

-This is a yellow fin Tarpon, very difficult to see.
+This is a Yellow Fin Atlantic Tarpon, very rare and difficult to see.
 There are albino fishes but few others have yellow coloration with spots in front of their faces and fins.
 Others are more black and others more silver.
-In Nicaragua we have continuous population with a great genetic diversity thanks to the protection of its environment.
+In Nicaragua, we have a continuous Silver King Tarpon population with a great genetic diversity thanks to the protection of its environment.

 Habitat of the Atlantic Tarpon

-However, they behave the same way when they are in oxygenated waters and new research seems to have proven that this is because of a behavior learned during their younger phase.
+However, Silver King Tarpon behaves the same way when they are in oxygenated waters and new research seems to have proven that this is because of behavior learned during their younger phase.
 This conduct has been called “ Rolling Tarpon “ because of the advantage the fish gets when trying to catch it.
-They can get oxygen quickly and obtain it through the air and along its bronchial capacity.
+They can get oxygen quickly and obtain it through the air and along with its bronchial capacity.
 This makes catching them extremely difficult.

 Where are Tarpon Found?

-Atlantic Tarpons can be found anywhere from the coast of North Carolina in the U.S to the Republic of Angola; there has also been some sightings off the coast of Portugal.
+Atlantic Tarpon fish can be found anywhere from the coast of North Carolina in the U.S to the Republic of Angola, Gabón; there have also been some sightings off the coast of Portugal.

 Tarpon is found all year in the Río San Juan and in the Indio River.